 Serve immediately with your favorite coconut shrimp dipping sauce!
 I just used cocktail sauce since that’s what I had on-hand.
 If you have a little more time, this Low Carb Sweet Chili Dipping Sauce from I Breathe, I’m Hungry is delicious!

 Coconut flour: You can easily use almond flour as another low carb flour option.
-If you aren’t worrying about carbs, feel free to use all-purpose flour instead.
+If you aren’t worried about carbs, feel free to use all-purpose flour instead.

 Shrimp: I would use either large or x-large shrimp.
 Anything smaller is a little bit harder to manage with all of the dipping stations.
 I highly suggest using raw shrimp rather than cooked shrimp since they need to be cooked a certain amount of time to crisp up the coconut.
 If you used shrimp that was already cooked, it would end up too chewy.